-Effective July 1, 2023, we adopted a nonqualified deferred compensation plan (the "Deferred Compensation Plan") that allows certain employees, including the named executive officers, to elect to defer receipt of a portion of their base salary and bonus payments.
+Effective July 1, 2023, we adopted the Astrana Health, Inc. Nonqualified Deferred Compensation Plan (the "Deferred Compensation Plan"), which allows certain employees, including the named executive officers, to elect to defer receipt of a portion of their base salary and bonus payments.
 The Company also has the discretionary authority to make contributions to participant accounts under the Deferred Compensation Plan.
-Amounts deferred under the Deferred Compensation Plan are credited with earnings (or losses)

-based on notional investment options elected by the participant until payment in accordance with the participant's payment elections and the terms of the Deferred Compensation Plan.
+Amounts deferred under the Deferred Compensation Plan are credited with earnings (or losses) based on notional investment options elected by the participant until payment in accordance with the participant's payment elections and the terms of the Deferred Compensation Plan.